xuanan-zhu/ARC-net/README.md

 ```

-## Training
+## Training and evaluating

-We provide scripts for training and evaluating the model on EC and GO tasks.
-You can view and modify all hyperparameters (e.g., learning rate, batch size, hidden dimensions) via `argparse` within the scripts.
+We provide scripts for training and evaluating the model on EC and GO tasks

 **Train the model for the EC task:**
 ```bash